ariana94/Audio-Feature-API-Analyis-/README.md

 What genres are the most popular in each of the top touring cities?
   - What audio features can help predict the success of a genre on tour?

+My assignment for this week:
+establish dataset of 1000 songs of random genres